IbrahimIG1/Shop_App_API/README.md

 # Shop App API

-A Simple poject i impelemented this application to develop my skill in dealing with API.
+A Simple project i implemented this application to develop my skill in dealing with API.

 ## Is Used
 #### •Smooth Indicator,